Crank Saver Stud Kit - Installation Instructions

 Any material left inside the snout may prevent stud from fully seating.

 Running a thread chaser (M12x1.5) is not required, but highly recommended.
 An alternative is to remove washer from stock bolt, then fully thread the bolt into crankshaft to clear the lower portion of threads.

 Clean and remove any residue from the surface of your crankshaft pulley where the washer will rest.

 Apply a small amount of ARP Ultra-Torque lube to bottom portion of the Crank Saver stud (short side), and thread stud into the crankshaft by hand.

-Ensure the stud is fully seated using the 4mm Allen, but do not torque.
+Ensure the stud is fully seated using a 8mm socket, but do not torque.
 If fully seated, the top portion of threads will begin just below the face of the crankshaft snout.
 If you meet resistance before the stud reaches that point, DO NOT try to force.
 The most common reason for this is residual thread locker and/or dirt in the lower portion of threads, where the current bolts do not reach.
 Remove the stud and return to preparation section.

 Liberally apply ARP Ultra-Torque lube onto the flange and threads of the nut and top side (nut side) of the washer.
 Install washer, then thread nut onto stud by hand.

 Torque using a 12-point 16mm socket.
 Recommended torque: 120 lb-ft